Stability of Chandrasekhar's nonlinear force-free fields: Introduction

 In the part (b), a key quantity is \textit{generalized magnetic mean-square potential},

 \\ Faraco and Lindberg \cite[Theorem 5.4]{FL20} demonstrated the conservation of magnetic mean-square potential at weak ideal limits of Leray--Hopf solutions for 2D bounded and multiply connected domains.
-For fixed initial data, we show the conservation of generalized magnetic mean-square potential for weak ideal limits of axisymmetric Leray--Hopf solutions.
+We show the conservation of generalized magnetic mean-square potential for weak ideal limits of axisymmetric Leray--Hopf solutions for fixed initial data.

-The main difficulty for (i) compactness of minimizing sequences and (ii) compactness of Leray--Hopf solutions lies on the \textit{unboundedness} of the domain $\Omega=\mathbb{R}^{3}$.
-As sketched below, we prove (i) and (ii) by different ideas.\\